 If for any reason we lose this state, our sense of wholeness and the constant interplay with our surroundings starts to disappear.
 Without this simple harmony the organism is forced to do something to compensate.
 In Alexander's words “we go wrong”.
-This happens to just about all of us, for many reasons that it would take too long to go into here, but we can all see how almost all children lose their natural coordination at a very early age, and how disastrous is their posture by the time they are adolescent.
+This happens to just about all of us, for many reasons that would take too long to go into here, but we can all see how almost all children lose their natural coordination at a very early age, and how disastrous is their posture by the time they are adolescent.
 So our inborn mechanisms get lost and other ways of supporting our weight, balancing and moving begin to develop.
 We are unlikely to be aware of these adaptations since they form unconsciously and then become habits, so much a part of us that they feel natural, normal, right.

 The fact is, though, that gravity has got the better of us.
 Life gets more difficult and literally starts getting us down.
 We slump or we stiffen, we get tired quickly.
 Our efforts to remedy the problem, being unnatural, don't actually help us at all.
-If we keep this up for a few years (and remember it's mostly happening at an unconscious level) our ‘way of being in the world' can get quite distorted and we may find symptoms appearing, as if out of the blue: postural problems, headaches, neck or back pain, shoulder tension, sciatica, breathing problems, vocal difficulties, and many other disturbances.
+If we keep this up for a few years (and remember it's mostly happening at an unconscious level) our ‘way of being in the world' can get quite distorted and we may find symptoms appearing, as if out of the blue: digestive problems, headaches, neck or back pain, shoulder tension, sciatica, breathing problems, vocal difficulties, and many other disturbances.
 At this point we probably feel our body has let us down, so we no longer have confidence in it.
 We don't realise we've been slowly creating this situation ourselves.